Accounting – 4 Things about Financial Statements Every Business Owner Should Know

 Financial statements are score cards

-Your business financial statements reveal the financial position, net worth, and other aspects of your business.
+Your business financial statements reveal the financial position, net worth, and other aspects of your business (Also see How Can You Improve Your Business?).
 Any potential investor will first check your financial statements before making an investment decision.
 For this reason, you must make sure that all your financial statements are prepared accurately to reveal the exact ‘score’ of your company.

 You must analyze the financial statements to use them